-Communications as stipulated by the Confined Space Entry Permit shall be maintained with all personnel
+Communications as stipulated by the Confined Space Entry Permit shall be maintained with all personnel in enclosed or confined spaces by personnel outside those areas.
+This shall be accomplished by utilizing one and/or more of the following methods:

-1. Visual
+- 1. Visual

-2. Voice
+- 2. Voice

-3. Telephone
+- 3. Telephone

-4. Two-way
+- 4. Two-way

-5. Air Horn
+- 5. Air Horn